datathonqatar/datasets/README.md

 ## Support

 Need help?
-Join our Discord community for support and discussions!
+Ask mentor in Discord community for support and discussions!